theronhitchman/linear-algebra/standards-based-assessment/content-standards.md

 ### Question: Is there a good geometric way to understand the behavior of a general matrix as a function?

  * Singular Value Decomposition (Chapter 6)

+    > Compute the SVD of a matrix, reason about the structure of a matrix using
+    > the SVD, build matrices with given properties using the SVD.